-Paid surveys are not new, despite all the hoopla.
-Marketing research firms have been paying consumers to participate in surveys, focus groups and such for awhile now.
-But the Web has granted them a more-efficient way to collect data.
-So, many now conduct legit online paid surveys and other types of paid online marketing research.
+Paid surveys are not new, despite all the recent hoopla about them.
+Marketing research firms have been paying consumers to participate in surveys and focus groups for awhile now.
+But the web has granted them a more efficient way to collect data.
+So, many firms now conduct legitimate online paid surveys and other types of paid online marketing research.

 A few paid survey sites reviewed do pay relatively well in cash.
 But questionable middleman sites hype hypothetical, best-case scenarios that can't possibly apply to each and every consumer for each and every hour of participation.
 In the real world, the likelihood that you'll often earn the higher of the hyped amounts is slim.
 Besides the reality that most online paid surveys simply don't pay much, you must be invited to complete them.
 To be invited, you must fit targeted demographics.
 That alone limits your earnings right off the bat, as you can't possibly fit every demographic.

 Subsequently, despite what questionable middleman sites imply in their "dream job" hype, it's unlikely that you'll earn a living from paid surveys and other marketing research.
 You will, however, likely earn or win some extra spending money, or free or discounted goods or services.

 Most reviewed paid survey sites effectively promise not to share personally identifiable information or not to share it without your consent.
 It's an industry standard by which legitimate marketing research firms are bound.
 But many membership sites reviewed don't make either promise, or do so only in a limited or wishy-washy way.
 Unauthorized go-betweens don't have to honor marketing research privacy standards.